AnushKarampuri00/AppliedBioinfo/week03/README.md

 ![Figure:5 Compare the visualization of the original GFF with the simplified GFF](images/GFF_File_comp_narrower.png) *Figure 5: Compare the visualization of the original GFF with the simplified GFF*

+* **Note:** The translation table needs to be viewed in the correct strand orientation (+ or -).
+Without considering strand direction, codons and start/stop signals appear incorrect, but with proper orientation the reading frame aligns correctly and the protein-coding sequence makes biological sense.

 **Start and stop codons of a specific gene**

 ![Figure:6 The Start and Stop codons of a gene in the genome](images/start_stop_codon.png) *Figure 6: The Start and Stop codons of a gene in the genome*